mentor-pranaya/-Dynamic-Player-Transfer-Value-Prediction-using-AI-and-Multi-source-Data-/progress.md

 ---

 ### Q2: Can you think of a scenario where artificially balancing the dataset might actually hurt the model’s real-world performance?

+---

+## Day-1 (WEEK-2)
+### Work Done:
+1. Started working on processing the collected data for preparation.
+2. Mentor advised to put all code and related scripts on GitHub.

+### Daily Question:
+**Q:** What are the different techniques used to treat the missing data?
+How to choose which techniques to use?

+---

+## Day-2
+### Work Done:
+1. Attempted to fetch data using Twitter API but faced limitations in access and rate restrictions.
+2. Switched to Reddit API as an alternative source for sentiment/engagement analysis.
+3. Worked on finalizing the **final_data.csv** which will serve as the main feed to the ML model.

+### Daily Question:
+**Q:** What are the different techniques used to treat the missing data?
+How to choose which techniques to use?

+---

+## Day-3 (Holiday)
+Marked as a holiday due to **Ganesh Chaturthi**.